JkCast008/com.castsoftware.uc.HLApplicationResultDownloader/README.md

 # com.castsoftware.uc.HLApplicationResultDownloader

-## CAST Highlight Results Downloader
+## Highlight Application CSV Downloader
 This extension is used to download application result CSVs from CAST Highlight by providing a list of application names in a CSV file.
 An example applications.csv is included in the extension.

 ## TODO